Luvo Tamba’s Experience at Magnet Theatre

 AR: My name is Asanda Rilityana and I was one of the first to graduate.
 I graduated in 2011.
 Or 10?
 Between those years.
 It was a long time ago!
 EN: And my name is...

-The ‘Our Story, Your Story’ Project
+Reflecting on ‘Our Story, Your Story’